ASHellos/A-COVID-19-Vaccination/README.md

 // for action admin login select 3 columns from database void Login::on_pushButton_adminLogin_clicked(){
     int count = 0;

+  //the same just for login admin
     try {
+  //for get the information from th widgets we need name password and work code=id
         QString adminUsername = ui ->lineEdit_adminUsername->text();   // login and get the text of username and password form user inputs.
         QString adminPassword = ui->lineEdit_adminPW->text();
         QString adminCode = ui->lineEdit_adminCode->text();
         connOpen();
         QSqlQuery qry;
+  //search if in db account with the same information of authentification
         qry.prepare("select* from admins where admin_name='"+adminUsername + "'and admin_pass = '"+adminPassword+"'and admin_id = '"+adminCode+"'");

         if(qry.exec()) {